Transit zones and shipping channels

 A transit only zone in Port Phillip Bay extends from Point Gellibrand (Williamstown) south to an imaginary line at latitude 38° South.
 Yellow "special mark" light buoys are used to define the boundary zone (see map below or refer to the Vessel Operating & Zoning Rules).

-A harbourmaster's directions can include specific directions for recreational vessels to keep out of the way of ships and vessels engaged in port operations.
+Harbour Master's Directions (HMDs) can include specific directions for recreational vessels to keep out of the way of ships and vessels engaged in port operations.
 In port waters the relevant harbourmaster may make special directions concerning the navigation and operation of recreational vessels.

 In port waters for Port of Geelong, Port of Melbourne and Port of Portland the following directions apply.